OxyProgrammer/cqrs-plus/README.md

     <img src="Images/project-start-setup.png" alt="Multiple Start up project" />
   </p>

-- Run the solution and you should be able to see the two swagger pages opening up!
+- Run the solution and you should be able to see the swagger pages opening up!
   <p align="center">
     <img src="Images/swagger.png" alt="Multiple Start up project" />
   </p>